- Contract Packaging

 One of the major benefits of RFID will be realized during regular inventory reconciliation checks according to Moreno.

-“The only way to do that before was to physically count the inventory which is labor intensive” he says.
-“With RFID the worker can pick up the bin and scan the contents at once.
+“The only way to do that now is to physically count the inventory which is labor intensive” he says.
+“With RFID we expect that the worker can pick up the bin and scan the contents at once.
 A second scan can confirm the count and we can then manually correct any discrepancies that may arise.
 We also expect to avoid redundant counts by two different crews as we have done in the past for reconfirmation of the numbers.”

 Moreno expects reconciliation to be two or three times faster with RFID.

 “But it’s far more than that” Moreno adds.
 “There are at least five other elements that will be improved.”
 Those are data entry enhancements error reduction less manpower faster counts and higher confidence in the numbers.